-Here’s the current deal: Earn 50,000 bonus points when you spend $4,000 in the first 3 months.
-In addition to Hyatt, these points also transfer at a 1:1 ratio to 10 other partners.
-Or, you can turn them in for $500 in cash.
+Here’s the current deal: Earn 60,000 bonus points when you spend $4,000 in the first 3 months.
+In addition to Hyatt, these points also transfer at a 1:1 ratio to 10+ other partners.
+Or, you can turn them in for gift cards or other travel experiences.
 Since they never expire, why wouldn’t you want to earn them?
-Read Here to Learn More About the Chase Sapphire Preferred® Card!

 At that point, we just needed to decide where to go.
 Our top picks were the Bahamas, Aruba, and London.
 Since I just got back from Jamaica, and we’re heading to Florida in a few weeks, I thought it would be wise to mix it up a little.
 So, we decided that we would use our points to do something other than drink Mojitos on the beach, and devised a plan to visit London and Paris.

 Europe for Cheap